Get

 Cyril curling up around my head

 What’s lovely is that Cyril is a particularly ‘purry’ cat, and certainly gives the impression of being a very contented individual.
 Then again, there’s not too much he could complain about, apart from his calorie-controlled diet.
 He has free rein over the house, with a room that is set up to be ‘cats only – no dogs allowed’.
-He has the constant company of his ‘brother from another mother’ Alex, who sees to his allogrooming, chasing, and cuddling needs, and an unlimited supply of snugs from myself or Husband.
+He has the constant company of his ‘brother from another mother’ Alex, who sees to his allogrooming, chasing, and cuddling needs, and an unlimited supply of snugs from me or my Husband.
 So it’s not all that surprising that he is always one head scritch away from purring.

 One of Cyril's favorite spots